Log in to our community to ask questions, rate articles, comment and more.

 Q. When will I get my member ID cards, and how many will I get?A. You should get your member ID cards in the mail soon after your application is approved.
-Individual and family PPO members will receive no more than 2 membership ID cards.
-Please note that all member ID cards will have only the subscriber name on it, but can be used by all of the dependents enrolled under the policy.
+Individual and family PPO members will receive no more than two membership ID cards.
+Please note that all member ID cards will just list the subscriber’s name, but the cards can be used by all of the dependents enrolled under the policy.
 HMO Individual and family plans will get a card for each member enrolled.

-You can print a temporary ID card and request additional cards through your BAM account.
+You can print a temporary ID card and request additional cards through your Blue Access for Members (BAM) account.
 You’ll need your member identification number and group number to register for BAM.
-These numbers can be found on the new member welcome letter you’ll receive within days of enrolling.
+These numbers can be found on the new member welcome letter you should receive within days of enrolling.

-Q. I received my ID cards in the mail but they only have my name on them and not my spouse's.
+Q. I received my ID cards in the mail, but they only have my name on them and not my spouse's.
 Can I get another ID card with their name on it?A. No need!
-Your member ID cards will only have the primary subscriber's name on them, but they can be used by all of the dependents (in this case your spouse) enrolled under your policy.
+Your member ID cards only list the primary subscriber's name, but they can be used by all of the dependents (in this case your spouse) enrolled under your policy.

 Could not find an answer to your question.
 Ask us your question here.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.